 *Note: Students requiring two semesters to complete internship requirements must register for internship each semester.
 In these cases, internship becomes two 3-credit experiences.
 Students who require two semesters to complete internship may use one of their 3-credit internship experiences as an elective.

 For specific course information, please review the Clinical Mental Health Counseling Course Sequencing Plan or Clinical Mental Health Counseling Program Manual.

 The Clinical Mental Health Counseling Program was recently transitioned from our previously existing Community Counseling Program.
 The Community Counseling Program has been accredited since 1992 by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
 The Clinical Mental Health Counseling Program has recently received re-accreditation from CACREP.

-The Clinical Mental Health Counseling Program had an enrollment of 54 MS degree students in the fall of 2017 and 45 MS degree students in the fall of 2016.
-A total of 14 students graduated from the program during the 2016-2017 academic year, and 25 students graduated from the program during the 2015-2016 academic year.
+The Clinical Mental Health Counseling Program had an enrollment of 59 MS degree students in the fall 2018 and 54 MS degree students in the fall of 2017.
+A total of 16 students graduated from the program during the 2017-2018 academic year, 14 students graduated during the 2016-2017 academic year, and 25 students graduated from the program during the 2015-2016 academic year.
 All students passed the clinical requirements in practicum and internship.
-100% of graduates who responded to the 2016 Post-Graduation Activities Survey were fully employed in from our survey, and only 8% (2/24) of graduates from the 2017 post-graduate survey were still seeking employment.
+100% of graduates who responded to the 2018 Post-Graduation Activities Survey were fully employed.

 Currently, the program has three full-time faculty members.
 All adjunct faculty members who teach Clinical Mental Health Counseling courses have licensure/certification in the counseling field.
 Students enrolled in the Clinical Mental Health Counseling Program range in age, life experience, and academic and professional backgrounds.